About UsCommunity Canine Project was established in December of 2018 by several volunteers heavily involved in different aspects of animal welfare.

 shelter support – Mcacc

-Our group has a passion and love for the dogs at the two municipal shelters located in Maricopa County.
+Our group has a passion and love for the dogs at the Maricopa County municipal shelter.
 Under-funded, under-staffed, and over capacity at all times, this shelter is always in need of financial support.
 Community Canine Project aims to grow its ability to provide financial relief to MCACC.

 Presently, CCP is supporting the shelter in the form of specific items requested by staff and volunteers.
 The current Behavior Supervisor is working diligently on a project to reduce the sound levels in the kennel wings (which she tested and the sound levels were so high they matched that of a plane taking off), CCP has funded the first wing of supplies for this project.
 CCP also finds ways to increase fundraising for the shelter such as offering matches for fundraising.